benjholla/SoapLog/_posts/2015-12-19-earthen-clay.md

 ## Batch Notes
 The homemade mint essential oil was made by soaking homegrown mint leaves in a jar of olive oil for 3 days, but it seems to have contributed nothing noticeable to the final soap aroma.
 Neither did the homemade distilled rose water for that matter.

+I had quite a few scraps left over with the mold I used, so some of this was later rebatched with the [Man Soap (Cabin in the Woods)](/SoapLog/cabin-in-the-woods/).